MrEddX/docs.chatrix.one/docs/terms.en.md

 - Publication of pornographic content - especially that involving minors[^1];
 - Publication of Internet links to articles and photo material containing scenes of child pornography and violence[^1];
 - Use of the service for organizing and carrying out activities prohibited by the law.

+## Additional

+Your account will be marked for deletion if any of the following events occur:

+- Only registered and not used for more than 14 days
+- It was last used more than 365 days ago
+- Violation warning received

+!!! info "Information"

+     In the event that your profile is marked for deletion, you will receive a system message warning you of the upcoming event.
+You will be given an opportunity to take action if you wish to have the deletion canceled.

 ## Reporting a violation